Skip To Content

 5. Toothbrush Bristles

-In some cases, people buy the wrong type of toothbrush and experience bleeding gums as a result.
+In some cases, people buy the wrong type of toothbrush and experience irritated gums as a result.
 Others change to medium or firm bristles, hoping to clean their teeth better.
 For the sake of your gum health, you should use soft bristles.
 Make sure you are using gentle brush strokes to reduce gum bleeding, as well.

 6. Poor Diet and Vitamin Deficiencies